TJVering/EDUGraphAPI/README.md

 ~~~

-In AAD Application, you should configure permissions for them separately:
+Note that in AAD Application settings, permissions for each Graph API are configured separately:

 ![](Images/aad-app-permissions.png)